 Bottles found in Sharjeel's room contain oil and honey, blood sample devoid of alcohol traces: reports

-The report of chemical examination conducted on two bottles recovered from the incarcerated PPP leader Sharjeel Inam Memon's room in Karachi's Ziauddin Hospital revealed on Monday that the bottles did contain honey and oil, as claimed by the party leadership.
+The two bottles recovered from incarcerated PPP leader Sharjeel Inam Memon's room in Karachi's Ziauddin Hospital contained honey and oil, according to a chemical examination report made public on Monday.

+Soon after the bottles were confiscated, the PPP leadership had insisted that the bottles did not contain alcohol but honey and olive oil.

-According to the report, signed by Director of Laboratories and Chemical Examiner to the Government of Sindh Dr Zahid Hasan Ansari, one bottle contains honey while the other contains olive oil.
+The chemical report signed by Director of Laboratories and Chemical Examiner to the Government of Sindh Dr Zahid Hasan Ansari confirmed that one bottle contained honey while the other contained olive oil.

 Meanwhile, it appeared that Memon's blood also did not contain any traces of alcohol, DawnNewsTV said while quoting the test report.